🖨 3D Printer Radar

 The Kobra S1 has a passive enclosure — not active chamber heating.
 For PA (Nylon), results will be inconsistent on larger parts without active heating; small PA parts may succeed with careful tuning.
 For PC, the passive enclosure is not sufficient.
 If you need reliable engineering filament printing, consider the Kobra S1 Max (which has active 65°C chamber heating) or the Qidi Q2.

-Is the Kobra S1 compatible with Anycubic's ACE Pro multicolor system?
+Is the Kobra S1 available with multicolor support?

 👀Alternatives & Comparisons